webofdata/specification-archived/specification.md

 If the client has not yet synchronised the dataset then it must first use the 'get-changes' operation to obtain the initial data.

-The response to this request will be an array of entities and a header, 'X-WOD-NEXT-DATA', that contains a link to more of the changes.
+The response to this request will be an array of entities and a header, 'X-WOD-NEXT-DATA', that contains a token that MUST be used as the value of the 'nextdata' query paramter in a subsequent request.
 The client stores the entities provided in the array into a local dataset.

 For each entity the client deletes the local representation and replaces it with the new one provided.
 If the entity provided is marked as deleted then the client must delete the local copy.
 Clients should not update local entities unless there has been an actual change.

-The client MUST store the value of `X-WOD-NEXT-DATA` header value link after it has committed the changes indicated by the entities in the response.
+The client MUST store the value of `X-WOD-NEXT-DATA` header value only after it has committed the changes indicated by the entities in the response.

-A client can then keep making calls and then storing the URL in the 'X-WOD-NEXT-DATA' header until no more data is available.
+A client can then keep making calls and then storing the tpken in the 'X-WOD-NEXT-DATA' header until no more data is available.

-At subsequent further intervals a client should use the stored `X-WOD-NEXT-DATA` link to determine if there are any changes to the dataset.
+At subsequent further intervals a client should use the stored `X-WOD-NEXT-DATA` token and a requst to 'get-changes' to determine if there are any changes to the dataset.

-Clients are free to use their own schedule for following the `X-WOD-NEXT-DATA` link.
+Clients are free to use their own schedule for calling 'get-changes'.

 When a client receives the `X-WOD-FULL-SYNC` header and it has a value of `true` then the client MUST delete all content from the local dataset and replace it with what comes from the server.

 ### Operation Get Change Partitions

 To allow the changes to a dataset to be processed in parallel a dataset MAY offer the `get-changes-partitions` endpoint.
 This endpoint returns a list of links that can then be used to consume the changes to a dataset in parallel.
-It also returns a header of `X-WOD-NEXT-PARTITIONS`.

-A client calling this operation receives N links to change data.
-Each of those links resolves to a response that is the same as a call to the 'get-changes'
+A client calling this operation receives N tokens.
+Each token can be used as an initial 'nextdata' parameter to 'get-changes'.

-#### WebSocket Semantics
+## WebSocket Service Binding

-As well as the HTTP semantics described above the following websocket variant is also described.
-This variant is designed to better support real time push of subject changes.
+As well as the HTTP semantics the following websocket variant for listening for changes is also described.
+This variant is designed to better support real time push of entity changes.

 The WebSocket variant of the protocol sees a client connect to a websocket endpoint provided by the server.
 One endpoint is provided for each dataset.
-When the client connects is provides the since parameter and then receives the changes.
+When the client connects is provides the 'nextdata' parameter and then receives entities that have changed and occasional progress objects.
+A progress object MUST contain a property called X-WOD-NEXT-DATA whose value can be stored and used as the request parameter the next time the socket connection needs to be reopened.

 <pre>